the-jatin-singh/ChatVerse/README.md

 ## Getting Started

+### Tech Used
+- React, DaisyUI(TailwindCSS), Firebase

 ### Prerequisites
-1. Node.js installed
+- Node.js installed
-2. MongoDB database (optional, depending on your setup)

 ### Installation
 1. Clone the repository: `git clone https://github.com/your-username/chatverse.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm i or npm install`
 3. Set up environment variables.
 [Mostly used in firebase.jsx]
-4. Start the application: `npm start`
+4. Start the application: `npm run dev`

 ## Usage
 - Open the application in your preferred web browser.
 - Log in using your Google account.
-- Explore chat rooms or start a new conversation.
+- Chat in a common room for all.
 - Enjoy real-time chatting with other users.